L7R7/gitlab-ci-build-statuses/README.md

 This page will automatically refresh using the configured UI update interval.
 You can choose between a plain view of projects and a grouped view, in which the tiles will be arranged according to the subgropus in your group.
 There's a link on the page to toggle the view, you can also use the `view` query parameter to choose.
 Possible values are `plain` and `grouped`, the former being the default.
-You can use the query flag `norefresh` to disable that (this is probably only helpful for debugging)
+You can use the query flag `norefresh` to disable that (this is helpful if you're using a screen reader or for debugging purposes).
+You can use the `filter` query parameter to switch between all pipelines and only the pipelines that are not successful.
 * `/jobs`: Responds with an HTML page that shows the current running jobs on the online runners.
 This page will automatically refresh using the configured UI update interval.
-You can use the query flag `norefresh` to disable that (this is probably only helpful for debugging)
+You can use the query flag `norefresh` to disable that (this is helpful if you're using a screen reader or for debugging purposes)
 * `/health`: Responds with a status indicating if the app is ready to serve requests.
 The status code will be either 200 or 503, the body will always be JSON and will include a `status` field that's either "HEALTHY" or "UNHEALTHY" alongside a `build` field that shows which version of the code is running
 * `/metrics`: Returns [Prometheus](https://prometheus.io/) application metrics